Track mileage automatically

 What to include in a logbook

-• The start and end dates of the recording period
+• The start and end dates of the logbook period

 • Odometer readings at the beginning and end of the period

-• The make, model, registration number, and engine capacity of your personal car
+• The make, model, registration number, and engine capacity of the car

-• Total number of kilometres driven during the period, making clear distinctions between business and personal use
+• The total kilometres driven during the period, split between business and personal use

 Car expenses deductible with the logbook method